 Why Google Business Profile Categories Matter

-Picking your Google Business categories is one of the first things you are asked to do while filling out your Google Business Profile.
+Picking your Google Business categories is one of the first things you are asked to do while filling out your GBP.
 Business categories are also the first step to optimizing your Google listing.
 Here are a few ways Google business categories can help improve your local SEO.

 Helps Improve Local Search Ranking